FriendsOfSymfony/FOSHttpCache/doc/nginx-configuration.rst

 If you want to invalidate cached objects by forcing a :term:`refresh` you have to use the built-in `proxy_cache_bypass <http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_bypass>`_ directive.
 This directive defines conditions under which the response will not be taken from a cache.
-This library uses a custom HTTP header named ``X-Refresh``, so add a line like the following to your config:
+This library uses a custom HTTP header named ``Refresh``, so add a line like the following to your config:

 .. literalinclude:: ../tests/Functional/Fixtures/nginx/fos.conf